 Just a couple of Chefs who can't stay in the kitchen

 Thalia and Josh worked together at Pitchfork Eatery in 2019.
-Josh is the Head Chef at this incredible farm to table restaurant in Nelson BC and Thalia worked as the Sous Chef.
+Josh was the Head Chef at this incredible farm to table restaurant in Nelson BC and Thalia worked as the Sous Chef.
 During the year that they were in the kitchen together, they connected on things like the sacredness of local, organic, sustainable food, on the concept of community, and sharing what that encompasses by means of farm to table - whether that is through the restaurant or starting in the soil.